TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 11/Ecclesiastes 11.7.md

 ---

-Truly the light is sweet, and a pleasant thing it is for the eyes to behold the sun.
+Truly the light is sweet, and a pleasant thing it is for the eyes to see the sun.